bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/016-git-pull.md

 Now, if you were to run `git log`, you will see the commit that you've made on GitHub available locally.

 Of course, this is a simplified scenario.
-In the real world, you would not make any changes directly to GitHub, but you would most likely work with other people on the same project, and you would have to pull their latest changes on a regular basis.
+In the real world, you would not make any changes directly to GitHub, but you would most likely work with other people on the same project, and you would have to pull their latest changes regularly.

 You need to make sure that you pull the latest changes every time before you try to push your changes.